-Visit the U-M Library Research Guide, Microsoft Word 2010 and 2013 for Dissertations, for help with formatting.
-There are no approved Rackham templates, but the template available in this Guide is a good place to start.
+Visit the U-M Library Research Guide, Microsoft Word for Dissertations, for help with formatting.
+There are no approved Rackham templates, but the template available in this guide is a good place to start.
 The guide is maintained by ScholarSpace (located on the second floor of the Hatcher Library), which offers walk-in hours and scheduled consultations, as well as email and phone assistance.

 Do not use any other student’s dissertation or thesis as an example of how to format your dissertation.
 Your dissertation must follow these guidelines.
 To view a sample of a correctly formatted document, view the Dissertation Handbook.

 Margins are a minimum of one inch on each side.

 Embedded fonts are required to ensure that all information used to make the document is stored correctly in the PDF file so that the dissertation will appear as it was created when viewed on a reader’s computer.
 The text body should be in a standard professional-looking 12 point font designed for screen legibility.
 Standard fonts such as Arial, Times, or Times New Roman are recommended.

 Font size for footnotes, endnotes, captions, tables, figures, and equations may be smaller than the font for the text body, generally 9 point.